riapacheco/table-demo/README.md

-# Searchable / Sortable Table in Angular using Basic Directives and JS Methods
+# Searchable / Sortable Table in Angular using Basic Directives and JS Methods (No Material or CDK)

 #### Create the App